 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Healthy vegan breakfast blender brownies for breakfast on the go!
-Made with oats and carrots, fudgy brownies are oil-free, gluten-free, and just 132 calories per big brownie.
+Grab a vegan breakfast brownie for a nourishing breakfast on the go!
+Easy to make with oats and carrots, these fudgy brownies are oil-free, gluten-free, and have 5 grams each of protein and fiber.

 Begin Your Healthy Day with a Brownie